The MOOC Case Book: Case Studies in MOOC Design,

 - Ethical considerations

 This book will be of great interest to designers, developers, and instructional facilitators of Massive Open Online courses, as well as academics and consumers of MOOC content.
 This book could be used as a textbook or supplementary resource in Educational/ Instructional Technology programs and courses focusing on instructional design for e-learning, distance education trends and issues, and issues in higher education.
 This book can also be used as a handbook to guide administrators, IT professionals, instructional designers, and faculty in the planning, development, and implementation of successful MOOC initiatives.

-Authors of accepted proposals will be notified by March 31, 2014 about the status of their proposals.
-Authors submitting proposals for the extended call will be notified by April 15, 2014.
 Full chapters will be due on June 30, 2014.
 Submitted chapters will be double-blind peer reviewed.
-Inquiries can be forwarded via email to the editors, Joseph Rene Corbeil (firstname.lastname@example.org), Maria Elena Corbeil (email@example.com) and Badrul H. Khan (firstname.lastname@example.org).
+Inquiries can be forwarded via email to the editors, Joseph Rene Corbeil (email@example.com), Maria Elena Corbeil (firstname.lastname@example.org) and Badrul H. Khan (email@example.com).